Martini-Force-Field-Initiative/GoMartini/README.md

 pip install GoMartini
 ``````

 This installs the last released version.
-You can update an existing installation by running `pip install -U XXXXXXX`.
+You can update an existing installation by running `pip install -U GoMartini`.
 In some cases you may want to experiment with running the latest development version.
 You can install this version with the following command:
 ``````
 pip install git+https://github.com/Martini-Force-Field-Initiative/GoMartini
 ``````